-As our general principle, each domestic connection point (NOC () and data center) is connected by two other connection points and different backbone routers () which go through multiple high-speed digital communication lines.
+As our general principle, each domestic connection point (NOC (\) and data center) is connected by two other connection points and different backbone routers (\) which go through multiple high-speed digital communication lines.
 In addition, by increasing the capacity through use of multiple communication carriers' lines, the capacity of each backbone line has sufficient bandwidth even under peak traffic conditions.
+Each connection point is located on premises protected by uninterrupted power supplies, air conditioning, fire-fighting equipment, and a rigorous building access control system.
 Thus, our Internet backbone network is designed to continuously operate without quality deterioration as far as possible, even if failure arises in a single communication line, backbone router, telecommunications carriers' communications facility, or our connection point.

 Based on this design, we operate a high-capacity Internet backbone network which connects domestic points including our major points in Tokyo and Osaka.
-In terms of interconnection, we connect high-capacity lines from our multiple points in Tokyo and Osaka to JPNAP (), which is an Internet exchange operated by INTERNET MULTIFEED CO., our equity method investee.
-We also have been a part of the WIDE project, which has hosted an Internet exchange point called dix-ie (Distributed IX in EDO) () since its project establishment and interconnect.
-In addition, we establish peering () interconnection with major domestic ISPs.
+In terms of interconnection, we connect high-capacity lines from our multiple points in Tokyo and Osaka to JPNAP (\), which is an Internet exchange operated by INTERNET MULTIFEED CO., our equity method investee.
+We also have been a part of the WIDE project, which has hosted an Internet exchange point called dix-ie (Distributed IX in EDO) (\) since its project establishment and interconnect.
+In addition, we establish peering (\) interconnection with major domestic ISPs.